Moles symptoms & treatment

 Treatment options for moles

 Most moles don't need treatment.
-If your dermatologist suspects you have skin cancer on or around a mole, it needs to be removed.
-You may also want to have your mole removed for personal reasons.
+If your dermatologist suspects you have skin cancer on or around an irregular mole, it needs to be removed.

 Mole removal